What is the pension fund?

 The pension fund is the occupational pension in the Swiss pension system and is also called BVG.
 Together with accident insurance, it forms the second pillar.
 The pension fund, together with the state pension (first pillar) and private pension (third pillar), is intended to ensure that the standard of living is maintained after retirement.

 In principle, all employees must insure themselves against the risks of disability and death, i.e. pay so-called risk contributions, from January 1 following their 17th birthday.
 From January 1 following the 24th birthday, savings contributions must also be paid, which are saved as retirement capital.
 There is a so-called entry threshold at which the obligation begins.
-Currently, this threshold is set at an annual salary of 21,510 (as of 2022).
+Currently, this threshold is set at an annual salary of CHF 22'050 (as of 2024).

 Among others, employees are exempt from the insurance obligation: